Femen: Feminist issues

-Founder Anna Hutsol is adamantly opposed to legalizing prostitution in Ukraine and advocates for criminalization of prostitution abroad.
+Founder Anna Hutsol is adamantly opposed to legalising prostitution in Ukraine and advocates for criminalization of prostitution abroad.
 In late May 2009, Femen proposed the introduction of criminal responsibility for the use of sex industry services.
-Femen protested against what they argued were moves being made by the Ukrainian government to legalize prostitution during the EURO 2012 championships.
+Femen protested against what they argued were moves being made by the Ukrainian government to legalise prostitution during the EURO 2012 championships.
 The group asked UEFA and the Ukrainian government to create a social program devoted to the problem of sex tourism and prostitution in Ukraine; to inform football fans that prostitution is illegal in Ukraine; and to take additional steps to fight against prostitution and sex tourism.

 Despite Femen's objection to the sex industry, the group has fought against the prosecution of Anastasia Grishay by Ukrainian authorities (initiated by a prominent Communist member of parliament) on grounds of her involvement in pornography.

-According to (founder) Hutsol "The Femen movement stands for women-related policies, not women in politics".
-FEMEN's leadership has very low expectations of all current mainstream Ukrainian politicians.
+According to (founder) Hutsol; "The Femen movement stands for women-related policies, not women in politics".
+Femen's leadership had very low expectations of all early 2010s mainstream Ukrainian politicians.
 When asked (in April 2013) if she considered German chancellor Angela Merkel "the enemy" Alexandra Shevchenko replied: "In so far as she shakes the hand of the dictator, yes; like Yulia Tymoshenko and like Margaret Thatcher before them, she has hardly spoken out for women's rights".

 Ukrainian issues

 Femen has protested "against the limitation of democratic liberties and freedom of the press" during Viktor Yanukovich's presidency and against (Ukrainian) government corruption.

-Femen protest actions have also taken place against anti-Ukrainian policies by the Russian Orthodox Church and the Russian president and Government of Russia.
+Femen protest actions have also taken place against anti-Ukrainian policies by the Russian Orthodox Church, president, and government.
 It also demanded "independence for the Ukrainian church".

 In 2012, Femen stated that its goals were "to develop leadership, intellectual and moral qualities of young women in Ukraine" and "to build up the image of Ukraine, [a] country with great opportunities for women".
-In 2010, the stated goals of the organization were "to shake women in Ukraine, making them socially active; to organize in 2017 a women's revolution."
+In 2010, the stated goals of the organisation were "to shake women in Ukraine, making them socially active; to organise in 2017 a women's revolution."